Data Integration: The Future of Labor Tracking and Management (Part 2)

 Labor costs are continually on the rise and every minute of every day is affecting your bottom line.

 In the first installment, we looked at data integration.
-In this second installment of our four-part series we are going to examine the different approaches to pulling in data, and how creating a labor management system with multiple data sources can create a more effective and efficient warehouse.
+In this second installment of our four-part series, we are going to examine the different approaches to pulling in data and how creating a labor management system with multiple data sources can create a more effective and efficient warehouse.

-Traditionally, many companies begin tracking labor metrics through the use of a WMS system.
-Although WMS is a great place to start it only gives you part of the picture as it relates to your labor force.
-For example, your pickers are not always scanning, so you are only capturing what they’re doing when they pull the trigger on that RF device.
-Labor is happening all over the facility, whether it be in the four walls of your facility, or just outside of it.
+Often, companies begin tracking labor metrics through the use of a warehouse management system (WMS).
+Although a WMS is a great place to start, it gives you only part of the picture as it relates to your labor force.
+For example, your pickers are not always scanning, so you are capturing only what they’re doing when they pull the trigger on that RF device.
+Labor is constantly happening throughout your facility — even if it’s not actively tracked via WMS.

-The diagram above is representative of we typically see in the industry.
-This is the total number of labor hours you are paying for, based on the time clock: who is clocked in and for how long, regardless of what they are doing.
+- The green box is the total number of labor hours you are paying for, based on the time clock — who is clocked in and for how long, regardless of what they are doing.

-In the second box, the blue box, we see productive labor hours.
-In most facilities we see that anywhere between 65% and 75% of total paid hours are productive.
-What that’s telling us is that there’s 25%-35% of paid hours that are non-productive.
-These non-value-added hours, during which you are not able to track what the employee is doing are essentially what we call a dark area or lost time.
+- In the second box, the blue box, we see productive labor hours.
+In most facilities, we see that anywhere between 65% and 75% of total paid hours are productive.
+However, that also means that 25% to 35% of paid hours are nonproductive.
+These non-value-added hours, often called “Indirect,” during which you are not able to track what the employee is doing, are essentially what we call a dark area or lost time.

-In the third box, the red box, we see activity scanned into WMS.
+- In the third box — the red box — we see activity scanned into the WMS.
 This red box comprises only about 40% of the actual paid labor hours.
-This means that with WMS alone, you are missing visibility to around 60% of the labor hours you are paying for.
+This means that with a WMS alone, you are missing visibility to approximately 60% of the labor hours you are paying for.

-So, adding data.
-What’s the point?
-The more data you add, the more you understand your operation.
-The real goal in moving forward is to have 100% visibility, in terms of what your employees are doing, as part of the overarching system that you’re running.
+The more data you add, the better you can understand your operation.
+The real goal moving forward is to have 100% visibility in terms of what your employees are doing as part of the overarching system that you’re running.
 Adding data gives you that additional visibility.
-When optimizing labor, it is critical that you get the best data out of your existing systems with the goal of optimizing your labor, because if you can’t track your labor you can’t understand where your status quo is, in terms of performance, and if you don’t know what your status quo is in terms of performance, how do you know when you’ve gained productivity or when it might make sense to add new technology/systems to your operating environment?
+When optimizing labor, it is critical that you get the best data out of your existing systems with the goal of optimizing your labor, because if you can’t track that labor, you can’t understand what your performance baseline is.
+If you don’t know what your baseline is in terms of performance, how do you know when you’ve gained productivity or when it might make sense to add new technology/systems to your operating environment?

-When you optimize your labor tracking by using a Labor Management System, you gain such benefits as increased margin and cost control, and increased productivity and utilization.
+When you optimize your labor tracking using a labor management system (LMS), you gain benefits such as increased margin, cost control, and increased productivity and utilization.
 You also gain the opportunity to incentivize and recognize your employees through various programs.
-With LMS you can really optimize your labor planning based on true productivity.
-Tracking and understanding how people are actually performing allows you to develop realistic standards, optimize your systems and put incentive programs in place.
-Now you have a true idea of what your productivity is based on labor alone.
+With LMS, you can optimize your labor planning based on true productivity.
+Tracking and understanding how people are actually performing can help you develop realistic standards, optimize your systems, and put incentive programs in place.

-The key point is, that before you do any of that you have to make sure that you understand where you are today.
-A labor management system is critical in making sure you understand what your labor force is doing today, so that you can figure out whether or not you need to invest in technology, or people, or both.
+Before you take any of these steps, you must understand where you are today.
+An LMS is critical for understanding what your labor force is doing so you can figure out whether and where it might make sense to invest in technology and/or people.

-Stay tuned for our next article that will look at integrating technology and labor analytics to tell a more complete story to get more value out of your system, and to understand opportunity moving forward.
+Stay tuned for our next blog, which will look at integrating technology and labor analytics to tell a more complete story — a way to get more value out of your system and to understand opportunity moving forward.